2020 Systems of Care Special Program Clinical Poster Projects

 - A statement indicating that documentation proving receipt of payment by the trainee will be provided to AACAP by the institution/program;

 - A signature on behalf of the institution/program by an authorized signer, indicating financial responsibility for the amount indicated.

-*Residents may apply to both the Special Program Scholarship and the Educational Outreach Program; however, individuals cannot receive both awards at the same time.
+*Residents may apply to the Systems of Care Special Program opportunity as well as those offered by the Educational Outreach Program; however, individuals cannot receive both awards at the same time.

 AACAP reserves the right to waive liabilities.